Over 10 children abused every day in Pakistan in 2018: Sahil report

 The total figure of 3,832 crimes against children includes 923 reported cases of abduction, 589 of sodomy, 537 of rape, 452 of missing children, 345 of attempted rape, 282 of gang sodomy, 156 of gang rape and 99 cases of child marriages.

-According to the report, 2018 saw sodomy cases rise by 61pc and an increase of 15pc in rape cases as compared to 2017.
+According to the report, 2018 saw sodomy cases rise by 61pc and rape cases by 15pc as compared to 2017.

+Like the previous years, a majority (72pc) of the child abuse cases in 2018 took place in rural areas and 28pc in urban areas.
+Rawalpindi, Multan and Faisalabad (in that order) topped the list of the 10 most vulnerable districts in the country.

+The cases of murder after sexual abuse decreased by 16pc (92) as compared to the 109 cases reported in 2017.

 The year 2018 had begun with the horrific rape and murder of six-year-old girl Zainab Ansari — a case which uncharacteristically sparked widespread outrage and protests across the country after the minor's body was found in a trash heap in Kasur on January 9.